The Constitution of a Poet | Tô Thùy Yên

 A battered ghost, slipping out of the back door

-The ancient fields and valleys were endlessly lost
+Lost were vast ancient fields and valleys

-The stranger’s bed, the dreams without an owner
+A stranger’s bed, dreams without an owner

-When there’s no hometown, then where is home?
+When there’s no hometown, home is where?

 There’s here, and there’s there